 What happens next?

-To find out more about the Deed of Settlement Ratification, read our Information Booklet here.
+To find out more about the Deed of Settlement Ratification that took place in 2020, read our Information Booklet here.
 The booklet includes an overview of the proposed settlement package on the table and explains the voting process that has just been run.

 Maps of cultural redress properties in Tarawera and Matatā